muximus3/OneAPI/README.md

 ```
 `api_key`: Obtain OpenAI API key from the [OpenAI website](https://platform.openai.com/account/api-keys) and Claude API key from the [Anthropic website](https://console.anthropic.com/account/keys).

-`api_base`: The base API used to send requests.
-You may also specify a proxy URL like: "https://your_proxy_domain/v1".
-For Azure APIs, you can find relevant information on the Azure resource dashboard.
-The API format is usually: `https://{your_organization}.openai.azure.com/`.
+`api_base`: This is the base API that is used to send requests.
+You can also specify a proxy URL, such as "https://your_proxy_domain/v1".
+For example, you can use Cloudflare workers to proxy the OpenAI site.

+If you are using Azure APIs, you can find relevant information on the Azure resource dashboard.
+The API format typically follows this pattern: `https://{your_organization}.openai.azure.com/`.

 `api_type`: Currently supported values are "open_ai", "azure", or "claude".

-Initialize the `OneAPITool` object from configuration:
+Here is a simple example:
 ```python
 from oneapi import OneAPITool
 # Two ways to initialize the OneAPITool object